sled-group/About-SLED-Group/README.md

 # SLED Research Lab @ University of Michigan

 ## Overview
 Language use in human communication is shaped by our goals, our shared experiences, and our understanding of each other’s abilities, knowledge, and beliefs.
-At the [**S**ituated **L**anguage and **E**mbodied **D**ialogue (SLED) lab](https://sled.eecs.umich.edu/) (formerly, the [LAIR group](http://lair.cse.msu.edu/)), we develop computational models for language processing that take into account the rich situational and communicative context and build embodied AI agents that can communicate with humans in language.
+At the [**S**ituated **L**anguage and **E**mbodied **D**ialogue (SLED) group](https://sled.eecs.umich.edu/) (formerly, the [LAIR group](http://lair.cse.msu.edu/)), we develop computational models for language processing that take into account the rich situational and communicative context and build embodied AI agents that can communicate with humans in language.

 ## News
 - [Aug.
-2021] SLED lab has 3 papers accepted to EMNLP 2021!
+2021] SLED has 3 papers accepted to EMNLP 2021!
 Congrats to Shane and Paul! 🙌🙌
 - [June 2021] Congratulations to Emily and Shane for successfully passing the prelim exam!!
 - [Apr.
 2021] Very excited to have Ziqiao (Martin) Ma and Jianing (Jed) Yang join SLED in Fall 2021!
 - [Oct.
 2020] Congratulations to Paul for successfully passing the prelim exam!!